pabliqe/slugtenberg/README.md

 Otherwise, to make global data be available on every page file, add your variables on global config files (`/config[-dev]?.yml`) or put a `.csv` file in the [Data folder](#file--folder-basics) to access it from any page view.

-## File & Folder Basics
+## File & Folder Structure
-Start a new file in the desired folder and Just Start Coding™️.
+Each folder has a one or more functions as stated below.
+Start a new file matching filenames to link views, media and data.

 **Data Files**